fmcooper/stable-SPA/README.md

 instances to run over.
 This file is easy to create (instructions below), and had been done for you for the example data.

-To run a make file over one instance at a time use the following command:
+To run the approximation algorithm over all instances in 'instances.txt' use the following command:

 ```bash
 $ make -f evaluationsApprox.mk